 You do not require any immunizations as part of your admission application.

-Program within the School of Health & Human Services require standard immunizations (tetanus, diphtheria, pertussis, measles, mumps, rubella and varicella) as a program requirement.
+Programs within the School of Health and Human Services require standard immunizations (tetanus, diphtheria, pertussis, measles, mumps, rubella and varicella) as a program requirement.

 |Addictions Community Outreach||X||X|

 |Child and Youth Care||X|